fd-mailden/Commission-Fees/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the root directory of the application in your terminal.
-3. Create a new `.env` file and provide the necessary values (see below for details).
-4. Run docker `docker build -t commission-fees-image .` to build the Docker image.
+3. Run `npm install`.
+4. To build a project write `npm run build`.

 ### Usage

 To use this application, please perform the following steps:

-1. Navigate to the root directory of the application in your terminal.
+1. Navigate to the root directory of the application in your terminal .
+2. Run `node build/app input-data/input.json` to run the
+   application and
-2. Run `docker run -it --rm -v $(pwd):/app commission-fees-image node build/app input-data/input.json` to run the application and calculate commission fees for the provided input data.
+   calculate commission fees for the provided input data.